equinor/TimeSeriesAnalysis/docs/articles/processsimulator.md

 ### Computational loops other than PID-feedback loops

 The PlantSimulator can deal with computational loops other than PID-feedback loops.
 These are initalized to steady-state by co-simulating the loop for a number of iterations until the outputs hopefully settle on a steady value.

+### PlantSimulatorHelper

+The class PlantSimulatorHelper gives some convenience methods that make it easier to do common types of simulations:
+-
+``SimulateSingle()`` is useful for quickly simulating any ``ISimulateableModel``.
+- methods that allow calling the PlantSimulator with data in ``UnitData`` datasets rather than the more general ``TimeSeriesDataSet``.
+- methods that return a PlantSimulator object with a standard feedback loop.